 What advice would you give to a student who is deaf or hard of hearing who is considering college?

-My advice for new deaf and hard-of-hearing students is to seek out resources right away.
+My advice for new deaf or hard-of-hearing students is to seek out resources right away.
 I wish I had done that as a new undergraduate student.
 When I started my master’s and doctoral programs, I immediately contacted the Disability Office at both schools and developed relationships.
 Having these relationships in place as early as possible not only helped me get the right accommodations, but also to meet new people in the community and find events or groups to participate in.
 Being proactive eases your transition to a new school with new people and new expectations.

 How can family and friends support students transitioning to college?